Gizmotronn/memoglue/sololearnbasicconceptspython.md

 ## Your first program
 * In Python, we use the print statement to output text
 * We use quotation marks around text that should be outputed in the console
+* We can either use "xx" or 'xx'
 * The print statement can also be used to output multiple lines of text -

 ```print("Hello World")